nganthony/nganthony.github.io/_posts/2016-04-29-efficiency-of-find-view-by-id.md

 date: 2016-04-29
 ---

-A very common method that is used in developing Android applications is the method <i>findViewById</i>, which retrieves a view from a view hierarchy based on an identifier.
+A very common method that is used when developing Android applications is the method <i>findViewById</i>, which retrieves a view from a view hierarchy based on an identifier.
 This seemingly harmless method may in fact cause performance issues in your Android application if used carelessly.

 <i>findViewById</i> uses depth first search starting at the root of your view hierarchy in order to find the view with the identifier you have specified.
 To fully understand this, let's take a look at the Android source code to see how <i>findViewById</i> is implemented for the ViewGroup class.